Gradual and fuzzy subsets: Gradual elements

-The following are examples of inf--compact subsets of $(0,1]$: \begin{enumerate}[(1)]\sepa \item Any compact subset $C\subseteq(0,1]$ is inf--compact.
-In particular, any finite subset and any closed subset of $(0,1]$ are inf--compact. \item Any ascending sequence in $(0,1]$ is inf--compact. \item Any interval $[a,b)\subseteq(0,1]$ is inf--compact. \item Any union of finitely many inf--compact subsets is inf--compact. \end{enumerate}
+The following are examples of inf--compact subsets of $(0,1]$: \begin{enumerate}[(1)]\sepa \item Any compact subset $C\subseteq(0,1]$, containing 1, is inf--compact.
+In particular, any finite subset and any closed subset of $(0,1]$, containing 1, are inf--compact. \item Any ascending sequence in $(0,1]$, union with $\{1\}$, is inf--compact. \item Any interval $[a,b)\subseteq(0,1]$, union with $\{1\}$, is inf--compact. \item Any union of finitely many inf--compact subsets is inf--compact. \end{enumerate}

-In the following, the domain of any partial gradual element will be an inf--compact subset of $(0,1]$, containing $1$; therefore it can be extended to a total gradual element.
-We denote by $\mathcal{X}$ the set of all gradual elements of $X$.
+In the following, the domain of any partial gradual element will be an inf--compact subset of $(0,1]$, containing $1$; whence, any partial gradual element can be extended to a total gradual element.

-\begin{lemma} If $\{C_i\mid\;i\in{I}\}$ is a family of inf--compact subsets, containing $1$, then $\cap_iC_i$ is inf--compact. \end{lemma} \begin{proof} For any $\alpha\in(0,1]$ let $\xi=\Inf([\alpha,1]\cap(\cap_iC_i))$, and define $\xi_i=\Min([\xi,1]\cap{C_i})$, hence $\xi\leq\xi_i$, for any $i\in{I}$.
+{\begin{lemma} If $\{C_i\mid\;i\in{I}\}$ is a family of inf--compact subsets, containing $1$, then $\cap_iC_i$ is inf--compact. \end{lemma} \begin{proof} For any $\alpha\in(0,1]$ let $\xi=\Inf([\alpha,1]\cap(\cap_iC_i))$, and define $\xi_i=\Min([\xi,1]\cap{C_i})$, hence $\xi\leq\xi_i$, for any $i\in{I}$.
 On the other hand, since $[\alpha,1]\cap(\cap_iC_i)=[\xi,1]\cap(\cap_iC_i)\subseteq[\xi,1]\cap{C_i}$, then $\Min([\xi,1]\cap{C_i})=\Inf([\xi,1]\cap{C_i})\leq\Inf([\xi,1]\cap(\cap_iC_i))=\xi$.
-In consequence, $\xi=\xi_i$ for any $i\in{I}$. \end{proof}
+In consequence, $\xi=\xi_i$ for any $i\in{I}$. \end{proof}}